Linda enjoys tending her plants and flowers. She has written a variety of gardening articles about flowers, arid plants and shade plants.

-Bonsai may not be quite as mainstream here in the states, however it's becoming increasingly popular.
-If you're serious about this ancient Japanese horticultural technique, a handful of proper gardening tools play an important role to create even the most basic bonsai designs.
+Bonsai may not quite be considered mainstream here in the states, however it's becoming increasingly popular.
+If you're serious about this ancient Japanese horticultural technique, a handful of proper gardening tools play an important role in creating even the most basic bonsai designs.

 Each bonsai tool performs a specific task related to shaping and training these exquisitely beautiful living masterpieces.
 The sheer number of bonsai tools available makes it difficult to decide which ones to purchase if you’re new to this gardening art form.
 Luckily, beginning bonsai hobbyists need several fundamental tools to get started with this fun and rewarding pastime.

 - Concave pruner

 - Knob cutter